giantswarm/docs/src/content/getting-started/create-workload-cluster/index.md

 ![The Kong application](kong-app.png)

 With the web interface, you can configure and deploy the app by clicking _Install in this cluster_.
 In this tutorial, we show how to template the app into a YAML manifest.
-The command can be seen on the bottom of the Web UI app overview, for instance:
+The command can be seen at the bottom of the Web UI app overview, for instance:

 ```sh
 kubectl gs template app \